ltetrel/binderhub/doc/customizing.rst

 In the configuration above:

-1. An additionnal volume ``repo2data-volume`` is associated to the init container
+1. An additionnal volume ``repo2data-volume`` is associated with the init container
 2. The ``conpdev/repo2data`` init container pull the dataset described by a `data_requirements.json
    <https://github.com/SIMEXP/Repo2Data#github-repo-url-as-input>`_ into ``repo2data-volume``